gcallah/MiscWriting/Harrington/interview.md

 sort of this-ness which comes into being, and people sort of wave their arms around and talk about the spirit of the age, or, you know, transformation of ideas and a genealogy of this or that.
-And I find Elizabeth Eisenstein, who's an historian, persuasive in her argument that actually what almost all of these histories of ideas leave out, or relied, or simply take for granted is the material contribution of print to all of these changes.
+And I find Elizabeth Eisenstein, who's an historian, persuasive in her argument that actually what almost all of these histories of ideas leave out or simply take for granted is the material contribution of print to all of these changes.

-I mean, I said...
 I sent the chapter to a friend earlier this evening, saying it was just an absolute headache to write.
 It was like trying to get an octopus into a fishnet stocking.

 There's probably still tentacles flopping around where there shouldn't be, just generally.
 It's a very unruly subject, because...

-Gene Callahan: Wait: You've tried to put an octopus in a fishnet sucking?
+Gene Callahan: Wait a second: You've tried to put an octopus in a fishnet stocking?

-Mary Harrington: It's not something I've ever actually tried, but it was... it has a...
-I wanted to convey the sense of elusiveness and slipperiness and just general things... things thrashing around where... in ways I didn't want them to.
+Mary Harrington: No, it's not something I've ever actually tried, but I wanted to convey the sense of elusiveness and slipperiness and just general things... things thrashing around where... in ways I didn't want them to.
 And always... being... no, it's not something I've ever tried, but I hope it's...
 I hope it's sort of, evocative.